dbradf/evg-bonsai/README.md

 perform actions in Evergreen and then compose those components together to compile down into an actual Evergreen configuration.

-There are 2 key components to using `evg-bonsai`: pots and landscapes
+There are 2 key components to using `evg-bonsai`: pots and landscapes.

 ### Bonsai pots